Rural Northern Initiative

 Please complete this form in order to be paid.

-Currently the RNI program operates in the 4 most under serviced RNPGA communities within Ontario.
-There are a number of other communities that continue to be on the list including Atikokan, Engelhart, Geraldton and Wawa .
-The list of qualifying communities does fluctuate based on recruitment of physicians.
-That being said depending on your selected dates of travel, the RNI office will contact the ministry to get the most updated list for you to choose from.
+Currently, the RNI program operates in the four most underserviced RNPGA communities within Ontario.
+There are a number of other communities that continue to be on the list, including Atikokan, Engelhart, Geraldton and Wawa.
+The list of qualifying communities fluctuates based on recruitment of physicians.
+That being said, depending on your selected dates of travel, the RNI office will contact the ministry to get the most updated list for you to choose from.

-Question: Do I have to use Vaction time to participate in RNI?
+1. Do I have to use vacation time to participate in RNI?

-Answer: Yes.
+Yes.
 We encourage you to take your family with you to explore rural Ontario.
-However here are a few things to think about when considering if taking your family with you is right for you.
+However, here are a few things to think about when considering if taking your family is right for you.